DavidTorbics20/TanksGame/README.md

 # ideas for the future

 I could change the name to 22.
 It is random but still...
 Or name it Tanks-22

+## local game

+add a settings section where the scoreboard is (at least in v0.8.5)

 ## local and online game